Floquet engineering using pulse driving in a diamond two-level system under a large-amplitude modulation: Floquet Picture

-The periodicity of the Floquet mode straightforwardly explains the stroboscopic response of the Floquet state of the period $T$, and such formalism opens up an easy understanding of a periodically driven system.
+The $T$-periodicity of the Floquet mode straightforwardly explains the stroboscopic response of the Floquet state.
+Such formalism helps an easy understanding of a periodically driven system.

-\subsubsection{Floquet state driven by CP sequence}
+\subsection{Floquet state driven by CP sequence}

-We consider the $m_S=0$ and $-1$ states of the NV center in a static magnetic field, which is a two-level system as treated in the present experiment.
+We focus on the $m_S=0$ and $-1$ states of the NV center in a static magnetic field, which is a two-level system treated in the present experiment~\cite{MSH+08,HHC+10,dRD+11,NDH+11}.
 We express them as $\ket{0}$ and $\ket{1}$, respectively.
+The spin projection operator $\hat{S}_z$ is then expressed as We derive the Floquet state for the CP sequence in the absence of the AC field in this subsection and then show the effect of the AC field in the following subsection.
 We assume that the microwave pulse is rectangular and resonant to the NV center.
 The Hamiltonian for the CP sequence in the rotational coordinate system under the rotating wave approximation is given as,

-where $\Omega_R=\frac{\pi}{t_{\pi}}$ is the Rabi frequency, $\hat{S}(\phi_i)=\frac{1}{2}(e^{i\phi_i}\ket{1}\bra{0}+e^{-i\phi_i}\ket{0}\bra{1})$, $\phi_i$ is the pulse phase ($i=1,2$), $t_{\pi}$ is the $\pi$ pulse duration, $\tau$ is the interpulse delay and $N$ is the number of $\pi$ pulses.
+where $\Omega_R=\pi/t_{\pi}$ is the Rabi frequency, $\hat{S}(\phi_i)=\frac{1}{2}(e^{i\phi_i}\ket{1}\bra{0}+e^{-i\phi_i}\ket{0}\bra{1})$, $\phi_i$ is the pulse phase ($i=1,2$), $t_{\pi}$ is the $\pi$ pulse duration, $\tau$ is the interpulse delay and $N$ is the number of $\pi$ pulses.

-The Hamiltonian Eq.~(\ref{eq:hcp}) should be modified according to the pulse phase series used in the CP sequence.
-For a technical reason, we first consider the finite pulse duration $t_\pi$.
+The Hamiltonian [Eq.~\eqref{eq:hcp}] is modified according to the pulse phase series used in the CP sequence.
+For a technical reason, we first consider the situation that the pulse duration takes the finite span $t_\pi$.
 Since it has a periodicity of $T=2\tau$, a quantum state under the Hamiltonian is a Floquet state.
 When the initial state is $\ket{\psi_0(t=0)}=\ket{0}$, the time evolution in one cycle $t=[0,2\tau]$ of the CP sequence is obtained as,